 Question: How much does a log home cost for a turnkey?

-Turn key means when a new homeowner only has to move their furniture into the new home.
+Answer: Turn key means when a new homeowner only has to move their furniture into the new home.
 “Turn the key and move in”.When researching turn key pricing on log homes, first you must determine which style of log home you are interested in building.
 The two types are Manufactured Log Homes and Handcrafted Log Homes.

 Question: How much for manufactured log homes?